-Issue / Impact Approval Agency / Concerned Party Mitigation Measures / Commitments findings of future Environmental Assessment Study for Rapid Transit.
-A construction staging plan will be developed during detail design.
-Trees and Landscape Trees may be harmed or may require removal during construction.
-City of Vaughan Trees removed during construction will be replaced.
+Issue / Impacts Approval Agency / Concerned Party Mitigation Measures / Commitments Trees may be harmed or may require removal during construction.
 A landscape plan will be developed during detail design.
 Grade changes and construction activities that could cause soil compaction should be kept away from trees as much as possible.
 If roots will be damaged by excavation equipment, it is better to cut roots cleanly with sharp pruning tools rather than allow them to be torn by large equipment.
-Equipment and materials should not be stored near trees and equipment should not be left idling where exhaust could burn foliage.
-In developing the site, new potential targets will be introduced and this must be considered when developing a tree preservation plan.
+Equipment and materials should not be stored near trees and equipment should not be left idling where exhaust could burn foliage In developing the site, new potential targets will be introduced and this must be considered when developing a tree preservation plan.
 Utility Relocation A number of utilities will require relocation to accommodate the recommended roadway design.
 City of Vaughan All Stream Bell Canada Enbridge Gas Hydro One Networks Powerstream Rogers Cable York Region Utilities will be relocated prior to construction.
 Waste Disposal Waste will be produced during construction which requires proper disposal.
-Ministry of the Environment and Climate Change All waste generated during construction must be disposed of in accordance with the Ministry requirements.
+Ministry of the Environment and Climate Change (MOECC) All waste generated during construction must be disposed of in accordance with the Ministry requirements.
 Permits Based on detail design plans, control permits may be required.
-Ministry of Transportation Ontario Toronto and Region Conservation Authority Ministry of the Environment and Climate Change Send detail design plans to the Ministry of Transportation to determine the need for control permits.
-Confirm the need for permits with approval authorities during detail design (e.g. Development, Interference with Wetlands and Alterations to Shorelines and Watercourses (Ontario Regulation 166/06) from TRCA, and Permit to Take Water from the Ministry of Environment and Climate Change).
+Ministry of Transportation Ontario (MTO) Ministry of the Environment and Climate Change (MOECC) Toronto and Region Conservation Authority (TRCA) Send detail design plans to the Ministry of Transportation to determine the need for control permits.
+Confirm the need for permits with approval authorities during detail design.
+Obtain permit for Development, Interference with Wetlands and Alterations to Shorelines and Watercourses (Ontario Regulation 166/06) from TRCA.
+Obtain Permit to Take Water from the Ministry of Environment and Climate Change.
+The following will be required at detailed design for works within TRCA Regulated area: Evaluation of design and construction options to minimize ecological impacts during and post construction Quantification of terrestrial and aquatic impacts within the valley lands associated with Black Creek Terrestrial and aquatic restoration plans prepared with the objective of compensation for defined impacts confirmed through additional studies as noted as well as for the restoration of disturbed areas Updated and detailed topographic surveys, including clear delineation of the watercourse banks, to inform design, ESC